-Completion of Coursework upon Return
+Completion of Coursework upon Return from a VLOA or a MLOA

 If a student takes an approved leave of absence in the middle of a course, the University must ensure no additional charges are incurred when the student returns.
 To ensure no additional charges are incurred, the University will issue the student a leave of absence credit.
 This credit will be applied to the course scheduled after the leave of absence end date.